threedworld-mit/tdw/Documentation/lessons/replicants/actions.md

 Actions have a `status` parameter.
 An action is ongoing if `status == ActionStatus.ongoing`.
 An action has  ended if `status` is anything else.

-It is possible for an `Action` to immediately after initialization, in which case its end commands are appended to the list of initialization commands (see below).
+It is possible for an `Action` to end immediately after initialization, in which case its end commands are appended to the list of initialization commands (see below).

 If the `Action` is ongoing after initialization, then on every *subsequent* `replicant.on_send(resp)` call, it will return `get_ongoing_commands(resp, static, dynamic)`.
 The commands returned by this function vary depending on the action.
 In most cases, the action will read `resp` and `dynamic` to decide which commands to send, whether the action is done, etc.